 Not Being Part of a Community

 There are many online communities for digital nomads out there, Facebook groups like “Digital Nomads Around The World” or the popular Nomad Forum are only two of them.
 You will also meet many like-minded people in coworking spaces or local events.

 However, when you are constantly on the move you have to say goodbye soon after you’ve made new friends.
-Of course, you can always stay in touch and meet again, but it’s not the same as simply hang out with your besties at your favourite bar after work every other day.
+Of course, you can always stay in touch and meet again, but it’s not the same as simply hanging out with your besties at your favorite bar after work every other day.

 If you are much of a community type of person, you will miss this feeling when being on the road for a while.